FelipeDuarteFerreira/minitwit-Spark-JDBC/README.md

 See LICENSE for details.

+## Credits

+This example app is adapted from [Spark MiniTwit](https://github.com/eh3rrera/minitwit) by Esteban Herrera.

-Flask's MiniTwit (c) 2015 by Armin Ronacher.
+Spark MiniTwit was adapted from [Flask's MiniTwit](https://github.com/pallets/flask/tree/master/examples/minitwit) by Armin Ronacher, (c) 2015.